migfig/Labs/README.md

 Related data may be exported as a JSON, XML or HTML string/file, etc. Currently supports exporting to **HTML** and as **SQL** inserts script.
 It has the potential to be used as an Evidence of the results after applying a series of test cases, from the Testing documentation process.

 **What's missing**: This is just the start up for building a business data oriented application utility for the data review tasks we developers/analysts need to do in a daily basis.
 This code also needs further more coding to properly handle/log exceptions.
+Also a lot of testing against all of the available SQL column types.
+Exporting data also needs to export only those records being displayed by the Filter string.

 ## Api Tester Project ##
 The **Api Tester** project is about making easy to test Web Api **REST** services with a single click of the mouse.
 This application can be used as a typical case when you already have your Api methods in place and from them through **Reflection** generate all needed XML configuration artifacts to automate the process of testing how well your services are doing.
 This is a WPF Windows application using also **Curl.exe** to query the Api.